KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Function**
 Threshold-clearing.
-Severance of illusion.
+Severance of spurious attachment.
-Destruction of spurious form
+Removal of counterfeit form
 so coherent structure may reappear.

 **Zenetist Placement**